ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-deploy-and-run-ballerina-programs.md

 ```

-Now you can create the Kubernetes deployment using:
+Now, you can create the Kubernetes deployment using:

 ```bash
 $ kubectl apply -f ./kubernetes